nrmehai/members/README.md

 Name: Richard Tran

-About: Mad Lad Chad - Major in Computer Science.
+About: Chad - Major in Computer Science.

 ==